-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1-5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) X X X - N/A To maintain and enhance the quality of landscapes and townscapes X X X - N/A To improve quality of surroundings + + + This Policy is not over and above the Core Strategy and will have generally a positive impact towards the baseline data.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) X X X - N/A To maintain and enhance the quality of landscapes and townscapes X X X - N/A To improve quality of surroundings + + + This Policy is not over and above the Core Strategy and will have generally a positive impact towards the baseline data.
 This policy ensures traffic management is maintained within Brilley.
 Environmental effects can be mitigated with core strategy and ndp environmental protection policies.

 To conserve and where appropriate enhance the historic environment and cultural heritage X X X - N/A To improve air quality ++ + + This Policy is not over and above the Core Strategy and will have generally a positive impact towards the baseline data.
 This policy ensures traffic management is maintained within Brilley.
 Environmental effects can be mitigated with core strategy and ndp environmental protection policies.
 To reduce the effect of traffic on the environment + + + This Policy is not over and above the Core Strategy and will have generally a positive impact towards the baseline data.
 This policy ensures traffic management is maintained within Brilley.
 Environmental effects can be mitigated with core strategy and ndp environmental protection policies.
 To reduce contributions to climate change + + + This Policy is not over and above the Core Strategy and will have generally a positive impact towards the baseline data.
 This policy ensures traffic management is maintained within Brilley.
 Environmental effects can be mitigated with core strategy and ndp environmental protection policies.
 To reduce vulnerability to climate change + + + This Policy is not over and above the Core Strategy and will have generally a positive impact towards the baseline data.
 This policy ensures traffic management is maintained within Brilley.
 Environmental effects can be mitigated with core strategy and ndp environmental protection policies.
 To improve water quality X X X - N/A To provide for sustainable sources of water supply X X X - N/A To avoid, reduce and manage flood risk X X X - N/A To conserve soil resources and quality X X X - N/A To minimise the production of waste X X X - N/A To improve health of the population + + + This Policy is not over and above the Core Strategy and will have generally a positive impact towards the baseline data.
 This policy ensures traffic management is maintained within Brilley.
 Environmental effects can be mitigated with core strategy and ndp environmental protection policies.
-To reduce crime and nuisance X X X - N/A To conserve natural and manmade resources X X X - N/A Overall commentary and any cumulative effects maintaine ed within Brilley v.
-No cumulative e = - this policy ensures traffic management is d for this policy.
-However Environmental Il protection policies.
+To reduce crime and V V v - N/A nuisance X X X To conserve natural and manmade resources X X X - N/A Overall commentary and any cumulative effects maintained Overall this policy is not over and above the Core Strategy.
+Overall this policy ensures traffic management is maintained within Brilley.
+No cumulative effect has been identified for this policy.
+However Environmental effects can be mitigated with core strategy and ndp environmental protection policies.